Warm greetings to you. My name is Cleis Abeni (Upāsikā tree turtle).

 A salutogenic approach understands community members to be the best assets in the elevation of their own well-being.
 Rather than only focusing on the factors that determine ill health or adverse behavior (or pathogenesis), salutogenesis elevates the elements that create good health and beneficial behavior.

-Concomitantly, resilience is the intervention that we undertake in moments of trauma, stress, disadvantage, mistakes, and crisis to gain renewed presilience (or restored caretaking and peacemaking).
+Concomitantly, resilience is the intervention that we undertake in moments of trauma, stress, anxiety, disadvantage, mistakes, and crisis to gain renewed presilience (or restored caretaking and peacemaking).

 These affirmations owe much to the research of Dr. Claude Steele and my one-on-one discussions with Dr. Amos N. Wilson.
 I discuss these scholars' work and other influences below after I present the 25 affirmations.